Universal Studios Japan: Attractions

+Notable cafes and stores

-Seasonal Overlays
+Seasonal overlays

 The park is consistently installing seasonal attraction and show overlays.
 Some include Halloween Horror Nights, Christmas, Easter, Summer, and Cool Japan.
-The park's "Cool Japan" seasonal attractions have been based on popular anime and video game franchises, including: Sailor Moon, Attack on Titan, One Piece, Monster Hunter, and Final Fantasy.
+The park's "Cool Japan" seasonal attractions have been based on popular Japanese anime and video game franchises, including: Sailor Moon, Neon Genesis Evangelion, Shin Godzilla, Attack on Titan, One Piece, Detective Conan, Lupin III, Monster Hunter, and Final Fantasy.

 Former attractions

 Western

 The Western Area, and with it, The Wild Wild Wild West Stunt Show and the Animal Actors Stage show, were revamped to become Land of Oz in 2006.
 This involved completely re-theming two live shows, one restaurant and a number of retail facilities.

 Land of Oz

 The Western Area was replaced for 2006 with an area based on L. Frank Baum's Wizard of Oz book series.

 The land closed in February 2011 to make way for Universal Wonderland.

 Parades

-The park has held a variety of seasonal parades throughout the past two decades, including: Festa de Parade, Universal Summer Parade- We Are One, and Minion Hacha-Mecha Christmas Party Parade.
+The park has held a variety of seasonal parades throughout the past two decades, including Festa de Parade, Universal Summer Parade – We Are One, and Minion Hacha-Mecha Christmas Party Parade.